ilEnzio/ilEnzio.github.io/_posts/2020-8-26-business-or-bidness.md

 ![Absolute Value Correlation Matrix](https://ilenzio.github.io/assets/img/corr_Matrix_absolute_value_chart.png)

 I had cause for hope when the plot revealed that **Chatters, Chat Messages, and Unique Viewers** took the **top 3** spots.
-While **Minutes Streamed was number 7!**  It was time to calculate some baseline metrics build some models!
+In contrast, **Minutes Streamed was number 7!**  It was time to calculate some baseline metrics and build some models!

 ### Stuck in the Middle with...Metrics

-Initially I determined that the raw data indicated a regression problem, after all I was trying to predict revenue - a continuous variable - for a stream session.
+Initially I determined that the raw data and target vector indicated a regression problem, after all I was trying to predict revenue - a continuous variable - for a stream session.
 However after consideration I decided that presenting the solution as classification would be more palatable, and increase relevance for stake holders.
 In other words, rather than return a number figure it might be better to return a result that could scale with the relative success of the streamer, indicating whether given conditions would result in an upper percentile revenue session = “worth the grind”, or a lower percentile revenue session = “not worth the grind.”
-So I'd have one of each type of model.
+At any rate there was certainly nothing stopping me from training one of each type of model.
 My Baseline metrics were as follows:

 **Regression Baseline Metrics:
 MAE : $24.54